ciscoheat/superforms-web/src/routes/concepts/error-handling/+page.md

 ### customValidity

 This option uses the [Constraint Validation API](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation#the_constraint_validation_api) to display validation errors.
-By enabling this, with `use:enhance` added to the form, instead of the standard messages, the Zod validation errors will now be displayed in the browser validation "tooltip".
+By enabling this, with `use:enhance` added to the form, instead of the standard messages, the Zod validation errors will now be displayed in the browser validation tooltip.
 Submit the following form without entering any data to see it in action:

 <CustomValidity {data} />